hydraulic-software/conveyor/guidebook/docs/index.md

     * Build Mac applications that use the popular [Sparkle 2 update framework](https://sparkle-project.org/).
         * Sparkle is automatically used, without needing any code changes in your apps.
     * Build apt repositories for Debian/Ubuntu, tarballs for other distros.
 Integrates with systemd for servers and cron jobs.
+* **Automatic icon conversion.**
+    * Supply a set of PNGs and Conveyor turns them into the platform specific formats for you.
 * **Generate a static download site.**
     * Detects the user's operating system and CPU architecture.
     * [Release via GitHub releases](configs/download-pages#publishing-through-github).